hhsmobileapps/bestseller_books_scraper/README.md

 # SCRAPING THE BEST SELLER BOOKS OF 2020

 ### Goal
-The goal of this study is to show web scraping with Python.
+The goal of this study is to get Best-Seller Books of 2020 by using web scraping libraries of Python.

 ### Stages
 * The data is fetched from web by scraping the amazon's web site by using Python Beatifulsoup library.